Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - Measures of spread for quantitative variables
 - Trends related to the *total_laid_off* variable
 - Layoffs over time
-- PUT SOMETHING HER GhEOINVKTIHEKLNVPHTWKE
+- Layoff rankings per year for different columns

 ## Spread of Quantitative Variables
 First, I wanted to get a sense of the dates this data was collected between.